modflowpy/flopy/DEVELOPER.md

 # Developing FloPy

 This document describes how to set up a FloPy development environment, run the example scripts and notebooks, and use the tests.
 Testing conventions are also briefly discussed.
-More etail on how to contribute your code to this repository can be found in [CONTRIBUTING.md](CONTRIBUTING.md).
+More detail on how to contribute your code to this repository can be found in [CONTRIBUTING.md](CONTRIBUTING.md).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->